7RU7H/Archive/PrivEsc/Linux/linuxPrivEsc.md

-ifconfig                # Legacy Network interfaces ip a					# Network interfaces ip route                # Network route netstat -a              # All listening port and connections netstat -at -au         # All TCP or UDP connections netstat -l              # All listening ports netstat -s              # Statistics netstat -tp             # PID information apt list --upgradeable  # Software installed and versioning which python3 && which python && which nc; # list of stuff to use
+ifconfig                # Legacy Network interfaces ip a					# Network interfaces ip route                # Network route ss -a              # All listening port and connections ss -at -au         # All TCP or UDP connections ss -l              # All listening ports ss -s              # Statistics netstat -tp             # PID information (Netstat is legacy!) apt list --upgradeable  # Software installed and versioning which python3 && which python && which nc; # list of stuff to use
 ```